powersync-ja/powersync.dart/demos/local-only-todolist/README.md

 ## Recommended implementation

-To keep app queries consistent between the two states, we utilize the [viewName](https://pub.dev/documentation/powersync/latest/powersync/Table/viewName.html) property, which allows overriding the default name of schema views (each table automatically has a corresponding view, defaulting to the table name, which is used in queries).
+To keep app queries consistent between the two states, we utilize the [viewName](https://pub.dev/documentation/powersync/latest/powersync/Table/viewName.html) property (table definitions in the PowerSync client schema actually create views and this property lets us override the view name - see the [client architecture docs](https://docs.powersync.com/architecture/client-architecture)).

 This looks as follows in the local-only state: